 A stainless steel water spout is mounted onto a Basalt stone clad wall and reservoir.
 This feature is the centre piece of the garden.
 Mixed planting of evergreen and herbaceous will give structure during the winter months and colour during the growing season.

-Lighting mounted in the base of the walls and behind the coping offers the owners night time viewing.Sunken, ground level or rooftop gardens designed for private and commercial clients in Sussex, Surrey, Kent, London, across the UK and internationally.
+Lighting mounted in the base of the walls and behind the coping offers the owners night time viewing.Sunken, ground level and rooftop gardens designed for private and commercial clients in Sussex, Surrey, Kent, London, across the UK and internationally.